earthly/earthly/docs/earthfile/earthfile.md

 Opens an interactive prompt during the target build.
 An interactive prompt must:

 1. Be the last issued command in the target, with the exception of `SAVE IMAGE` commands.
+This also means that you cannot `FROM` a target containing a `RUN --interactive`.
 2. Be the only `--interactive` target within the run.
+3. Not be within a `LOCALLY`-designated target.

 ###### Examples: